tellsiddh/esp32-lora-ethernet-board/README.md

 # Custom LoRa and Ethernet Communication Board

+> :warning: **Notice**: This repository is in the process of being updated.
+The complete project content, including source code, schematics, and documentation, will be uploaded soon.
+Stay tuned for updates!

 ## Overview

 This repository contains the design, implementation, and firmware for a custom communication board using the ESP32 chip.
 The board integrates both LoRa (RFM95W) and Ethernet (LAN8720) capabilities, providing a versatile and robust communication solution for IoT applications.